rocket-monkey/3d-howto/docs/ImportCharacterUE4.md

 # Import a Character into Unreal Engine 4

-Totally easy because UDK supports the FBX file format :wink: We can simply import the just saved .fbx generated with Motion-Builder as a new Asset.
+Totally easy because UDK supports the FBX file format :wink: We can simply import the just saved .fbx generated with Maya/Motion-Builder as a new Asset.

 Important is to make sure the option "Sekeleton" is set to "None" - as you want to let UDK generate a Skeleton Asset for the imported character the first time.
 Also activate the checkbox "Import Animations" and choose there the option "Duration as Imported".